mikedecosta/blanket/README.md

 Make a POST request to `https://blanket-251017.appspot.com/locations`
 * The content type should be `application/json`
 * The data provided should be a json object with this structure: `{"locations": ["location 1", "location 2"]}`
+* The locations array needs to have at least 2 elements
+* The API will return an object with the following structure `{accepted: [Object object, Object object...], rejected: int}`
+* The object structure within the `accepted` array will have the `target` location in question, the `closestPoint` to that target, and the `distance` in miles
-* The API will return an object with an `accepted` array of points and the closest other point with the distance between them in miles, and a `rejected` array of locations that we couldn't geocode for what ever reason.
+* the `rejected` int represents the number of locations that could not be geocoded for what ever reason

 Here is an example:
 ```